nrfconnect/sdk-nrfxlib/softperipheral/doc/sCAN/scan_nrf54L_series_porting_v0_1_0.rst

 RAM configuration
 *****************

-The sCAN Soft Peripheral operates from RAM.
+The sCAN soft peripheral operates from RAM.

 .. note::
-   sCAN supports Position Independent Code (PIC), which allows an application to determine where to load the Soft Peripheral firmware.
+   sCAN supports position-independent code (PIC), allowing the application to select where to load the soft peripheral firmware.

 Your build environment must reserve the required RAM and ensure that it is readable and writable by both the application core and the FLPR core.
-The following table details the memory regions required for your nRF54L Series device:
+The following tables describe the memory regions required for each supported nRF54L Series device:

 .. tabs::